pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 	kubectl get nodes

 We can install TiDB with helm charts.
 Maske sure [helm is installed](https://github.com/helm/helm#install) on your platform.
+Note that in Google Cloud Shell, system installs do not persist across shell sessions.
+You can put helm in your home directory:

+	mkdir -p ~/bin
+	cp /usr/local/bin/helm ~/bin
+	echo 'PATH="$PATH:$HOME/bin"' >> ~/.bashrc

 We can get the TiDB helm charts from the source repository.